docker/docs/desktop/install/windows-install.md

 > subscription.
 {: .important}

-Welcome to Docker Desktop for Windows.
 This page contains information about Docker Desktop for Windows system requirements, download URL, instructions to install and update Docker Desktop for Windows.

 > Download Docker Desktop for Windows
 >